kriswep/wetainment/src/pages/articles/2020-04-Build-An-App-02/index.md

   return await res.json();
 };

-// We'll also extend our styles, we wont our Inputs centered and with enough space const styles = StyleSheet.create({
+// We'll also extend our styles, we want our Inputs centered and with enough space const styles = StyleSheet.create({
   container: {
     flex: 1,